AndreTeixeira1998/overleafwiki/Backup-of-Data.md

 Eventually it would be good to write a BASH script to run backups automatically.

 ## Locations
-We will assume that your sharelatex installation is at /opt/sharelatex please adjust the instructions below if this is not your location.
+We will assume that your sharelatex installation is at `/opt/sharelatex` and that your backups are stored in `/backup/sharelatex` please adjust the instructions below if this is not your location.

 ## Shutdown Sharelatex
 `sudo killall node`

 ## Backup your config files
+`cd /opt/sharelatex
+cp -a config /backup/sharelatex/
+`

 ## Backup redis
  copy redis and mongo data to the new server